dgtlctzn/har-parse/README.md

 # Python Har Parse CLI

 Simple command line interface to parse har files to python format.
-Headers, cookies, or text can be converted to python dictionaries for any http responses or requests associated with a given har file.
+Headers, cookies, queryStrings or text can be converted to python dictionaries for any http responses or requests associated with a given har file.
 Output can be pretty printed or raw.

 ## Installation